-The Company has an innate desire and zeal to contribute towards the welfare and socialupliftment of the community.
+The Company has an innate desire and zeal to contribute towards the welfare and socialuplifting of the community.
 The Company continues to abide by its general SocialResponsibility and maintain following certifications:

 BSCI (Business Social Compliance Initiative) CERTIFICATION

-The Company heading towards good Corporate Social Responsibility also have s BSCI(Business Social Compliance Initiative) Certification.
+The Company heading towards good Corporate Social Responsibility also has s BSCI(Business Social Compliance Initiative) Certification.
 European retail companies andassociations have developed a common monitoring system simplifying and standardizing therequirements and individual monitoring procedures.
 The BSCI is based on the labourstandards of the International Labour Organization (ILO) and other important internationalregulations like the UN Charta for Human Rights as well as on national regulations.
 TheInitiative aims at continuously improving the social performance of suppliers leading toBest Practice like SA8000 certification or equivalents and thus sustainably enhancingworking conditions in factories worldwide.
-The Certification achieved by the Company inthe true sense reflects the true spirit of the Company in improving working conditionssocial health safety welfare and good Corporate practices.
-Besides the company would beable to get the confidence of EU based customers by ensuring good social compliance.
+The Certification achieved by the Company inthe true sense reflects the true spirit of the Company in improving working conditionssocial health safety welfare and good corporate practices.
+The company would be able toget the confidence of EU based customers by ensuring good social compliance.